stark1tty/awesome-PhD/README.md

 - [JOB INTERVIEW](https://twitter.com/birchlse/status/1491006458993209352?s=20&t=9Zfcge_IfN5hzMf7Dt9Pxw): Jonathan Birch gives some helpful tips on how to navigate tenure-track job talks.

 #### Transitioning Out of Academia
+- [HOW TO BE A CONSULTANT, A FREELANCER, OR INDEPENDENT CONTRACTOR](https://jacquesmattheij.com/be-consultant/): This is a series of pages that guide you through the creation and operation of a successful consulting business.

 ### Conferences
 - [TALK INVITATIONS](https://www.chjh.nl/what-to-do-with-that-invitation/): Have you been invited to speak somewhere?
 Here are some questions you might (and should) ask beforehand.